Fish Emulsion Fertilizer

 Using fish emulsion in a food garden is an excellent way to support the health of soil microorganisms and crops.
 It provides essential nutrients, beneficial microorganisms, and a balanced pH, all while being a natural and sustainable fertilizer option.
 By incorporating fish emulsion into your gardening routine, you can help to create a healthy and thriving ecosystem in your garden.

-For healthy of soil, microorganisms & crops
+For healthy soil, microorganisms & crops

 Supporting the soil microbes is the priority: Deep Roots uses fish emulsion to support healthy growing microbe populations and not to feed our plants directly.
 Although fish emulsion does contain some helpful nutrients it’s the microbes’ ability to feed these nutrients in our compost and worm castings to the plant roots that matters most in our Transformational Gardening method.